Ringling College of Art and Design recognizes that artists and

 as assigned, working with prospects, donors, alumni and friends to

 - Maintain professional competency in the field of

-- Participate as a fully productive member of the department
+- Participate as a fully productive development department staff

-supporting and contributing to the efforts of others, adhering to
+goals, supporting and contributing to the efforts of others,

-- Maintain knowledge of database system’s functionality and
+- Maintain knowledge of the College’s donor database management

-ability to input data necessary to effectively manage major gift
+system’s functionality and ability to input data necessary to

-- As required, conduct and manage tours of College campus.
+- As required, conduct and manage tours of the College’s

 KNOWLEDGE, SKILLS AND ABILITIES:

 - Knowledge of the fundamentals of fundraising including prospect